-Special Education Monthly Counts/Projections Process Beginning of the Year Monthly Projection for Staffing Allocation (January-May) Specialized Programs PS Compliance will insert student numbers by program into database by the 5th day of school and send EmpoWEr report to PMs for Specialized Programs PMs will compare the EmpoWEr report to their specialized program database to check for accuracy and review the student counts with AD to discuss the need to reduce or increase staffing for any of their programs PMs will provide corrections to PS Compliance.
-PS Compliance will notify campuses with compliance concerns for correction by CCC/AF based on information provided by Program Managers AD will notify Director of any proposed staffing changes by 10th day of school Director will review counts with ED and consider staffing changes if needed Resource/ICS PS Compliance will insert student numbers by into database by the 5th day of school Director will review numbers and discuss any need to reduce or increase staffing with AD over Resource/ICS Director will notify ED of any proposed staffing changes by 7th day proposed staffing changes by 7th day notify PS of any clerical or ARD process corrections that need to be made. • PMs will review the student counts with AD to discuss any discrepancies found and plan of action needed, as well as any recommendations for the need to reduce or increase staffing for any of their programs by the 5 th instructional day of the month • AD will notify Director of any proposed staffing changes by 5thth of each month PS Compliance will continue monthly counts process A separate database will be used for Projections PMs will consider program moves using report for next year Factor change of level (ECSE, 5th, 8th and graduating seniors) Contact CCC/AF if there are program blanks in EmpoWEr impeding the process.
+Special Education Monthly Counts/Projections Process Beginning of the Year Monthly Projection for Staffing Allocation (January-May) Specialized Programs PS Compliance will insert student numbers by program into database by the 5th day of school and send SuccessEd (SE) report to PMs for Specialized Programs PMs will compare the SE report to their specialized program database to check for accuracy and review the student counts with AD to discuss the need to reduce or increase staffing for any of their programs PMs will provide corrections to PS Compliance.
+PS Compliance will notify campuses with compliance concerns for correction by CCC/AF based on information provided by Program Managers AD will notify Director of any proposed staffing changes by 10th day of school Director will review counts with ED and consider staffing changes if needed Resource/ICS PS Compliance will insert student numbers by into database by the 5th day of school Director will review numbers and discuss any need to reduce or increase staffing with AD over Resource/ICS Director will notify ED of any proposed staffing changes by 7th day Specialized Programs PS Compliance will run reports for programs on 1st instructional day of every month and send SuccessEd (SE) report to PMs for Specialized Programs.
+PMs will compare the SE report to their specialized program database to check for accuracy.
+If discrepancies exist, PM will investigate with the campus to determine corrections needed (update SP database, notify PS of any clerical or ARD process corrections that need to be made.
+PMs will review the student counts with AD to discuss any discrepancies found and plan of action needed, as well as any recommendations for the need to reduce or increase staffing for any of their programs by the 5th instructional day of the month AD will notify Director of any proposed staffing changes by 5thth of each month Director will review counts with ED by the 7th instructional day of each month and consider staffing changes if needed Resource/ICS PS Compliance will insert student numbers by into database by the 1st instructional day of each month Director will review numbers and discuss any need to reduce or increase staffing changes by 7th instructional day of each month PS Compliance will continue monthly counts process A separate database will be used for Projections PMs will consider program moves using report for next year Factor change of level (ECSE, 5th, 8th and graduating seniors) Contact CCC/AF if there are program blanks in SE impeding the process.
 Include PM Compliance Input projection numbers into shared database.
 Notify AD for review Obtain verification of projections from campus admin

-^{}PS Compliance will contact campuses for any SE entry concerns (such as program code being left blank) for correction by CCC/ARDF and notify the campus admin on a monthly basis
+PS Compliance will contact campuses for any SE entry concerns (such as program code being left blank) for correction by CCC/ARDF and notify the campus admin on a monthly basis